ChenPoJu/clim680/index.md

    - Or, the dust concentration is partially modulated by precipitation
 4. Composite patterns of Black Carbon could partially explain the composite precipitation and TS, but the composite sulfate cannot.

+### Future Work
+The project is still in progress.
+We are designing another experiment that could more purely indicate the importance of modifying dust emission in Miocene Simulations.
+1. determine the species and concentration of dust that will be prescribed in the new experiment.
+2. spin up an experiment with nudged dust concentration

 #### [Reference](./doc/Reference.html)